2 Managing people with HIV infection

 6. Will multivitamin pills and herbal medicines help to delay the onset of symptomatic HIV infection?

-Multivitamin supplementation is good but there is little evidence that specific nutritional supplements help if the person is on a good diet, while herbal remedies can have serious side effects and drug interactions with the antiretroviral medication.
+Multivitamin supplementation is good but there is little evidence that specific nutritional supplements help if the person is on a good diet, while herbal remedies can have serious side effects and drug interactions with ARVs.

 Case study 3

-A depressed patient with AIDS is referred to a HIV counsellor.
+A depressed patient with AIDS is referred to an HIV counsellor.
 She has a good knowledge of HIV infections and is aware of the importance of her symptoms.
-She is on antiretroviral treatment but has been diagnosed with lymphoma and is not responding well to chemotherapy.
+She is on ART but has been diagnosed with lymphoma and is not responding well to chemotherapy.